multitudes/42-C-for-Embedded-systems/README.md

 #define SECONDS_PER_YEAR ( 60UL ∗ 60UL ∗ 24UL ∗ 365UL)
 ```
 I'm looking for several things here:
-(a) Basic knowledge of the #dene syntax (i.e. no semi-colon at the end, the need to parenthesize etc.).
+(a) Basic knowledge of the #define syntax (i.e. no semi-colon at the end, the need to parenthesize etc.).
 (b) A good choice of name, with capitalization and underscores.
 (c) An understanding that the pre-processor will evaluate constant expressions for you.
 Thus, it is clearer, and penalty free to spell out how you are calculating the number of seconds in a year,
 rather than actually doing the calculation yourself.
 (d) A realization that the expression will overflow an integer argument on a 16 bit machine hence the need
 for the L, telling the compiler to treat the expression as a Long.
-(e) As a bonus, if you modied the expression with a UL (indicating unsigned long),
+(e) As a bonus, if you modified the expression with a UL (indicating unsigned long),
 then you are o to a great start because you are showing that you are mindful of the perils of signed
-and unsigned types  and remember, first impressions count!
+and unsigned types  and remember, fifirst impressions count!

 ## Q2
 ```c
 #define MIN(A, B) ( (A) <= (B) ?
 (A) : (B) )
 ```
 The purpose of this question is to test the following:
-(a) Basic knowledge of the #define directive as used in macros.
+(a) Basic knowledge of the #defifine directive as used in macros.
 This is important, because until the inline operator becomes part of standard C,
 macros are the only portable way of generating inline code.
 Inline code is often necessary in embedded systems in
 order to achieve the required performance level.